ideonate/cdsdashboards/docs/chapters/userguide/userguide.rst

 back up to JupyterHub easily.
 If in doubt, leave blank and Voila will just show the entire tree to the Dashboard user so they can locate the file themselves.

+**Note that your Dashboard will be accessible by any other JupyterHub user.**

 Click 'Save'.

 Building the Dashboard